vikilpet/Taskopy/readme.md

 - **language** (en) — menu and msgbox language.
 Variants: en, ru.
 - **editor** (notepad) — text editor for «Edit crontab» menu command.
 - **server_ip** (127.0.0.1) — bind HTTP server to this local IP.
 For access from any address set to *0.0.0.0*.
-**IT IS DANDEROUS TO ALLOW ACCESS FROM ANY IP!** Do not use *0.0.0.0* in public networks or limit access with firewall.
+**IT IS DANGEROUS TO ALLOW ACCESS FROM ANY IP!** Do not use *0.0.0.0* in public networks or limit access with firewall.
 - **server_port** (80) — HTTP server port.